dnl-rss/secureum-slot7-audit-findings-101/02_tob.md

 **Recommendation**: No straightforward way to prevent the issue.
 Ensure pools don’t end up in unexpected states.
 Warn users of potential risks.

-**Severity**: Medium
+**Severity**: <span style="color:black; background-color:yellow">Medium</span>

 ### 54. Uniswap V3

 **Finding**: Failed transfer may be overlooked due to lack of contract existence check

 **Description**: Because the pool fails to check that a contract exists, the pool may assume that failed transactions involving destructed tokens are successful. `TransferHelper.safeTransfer` performs a transfer with a low-level call without confirming the contract’s existence.
-As a result, if the tokens have not yet been deployed or have been destroyed, `safeTransfer` will return success even though no transfer was executed.
+As a result, if the tokens have not yet been deployed or have been destroyed, `safeTransfer` will return `true` even though no transfer was executed.

 **Recommendation**:
 - Short term, check the contract’s existence prior to the low-level call in `TransferHelper.safeTransfer`.
 - Long term, avoid low-level calls.

-**Severity**: High
+**Severity**: <span style="color:black; background-color:orange">High</span>

+___
 ## DFX Finance Audit

 [Report](https://github.com/dfx-finance/protocol/blob/main/audits/2021-05-03-Trail_of_Bits.pdf)